DSC-IIIT-Surat/Interact/README.md

  ```
  Your server will start at http://127.0.0.1:8000/interact/

- ## Congrates you just started interact on your local server
+ ## Congrats you just started interact on your local server
  Keep contributing .
 Hav a bug free code :)

  ### For issues in installation